symbol/symbol-docs/source/guides/transaction/creating-an-escrow-contract-with-aggregate-bonded-transaction.rst

 Normalizing the language into NEM related concepts:

-* **contractual arrangement**: A new type of transaction called Aggregate Transaction.
+* **contractual arrangement**: A new type of transaction called AggregateTransaction.

 * **third party receives and disburses money**: There is no third party, we are going to use blockchain technology.

 * **primary transacting parties**: NEM accounts will represent the participants.

-* **conditions agreed to by the transacting parties**: When every participant signs the aggregate transaction.
+* **conditions agreed to by the transacting parties**: When every participant signs the AggregateTransaction.

-* **account established by a broker for holding funds**: There will not be an intermediate account, the exchange will happen atomically using an aggregate transaction.
+* **account established by a broker for holding funds**: There will not be an intermediate account, the exchange will happen atomically using an AggregateTransaction.

 * **until the consummation or termination of a transaction**: The transaction gets included in a block or expires.